entertainmenttechnology/Smith-MTEC3501-HD13-2025S/README.md

 ## README

-**Week 3 Feb 10**
+**Week 3 Feb 10 WILL BE IN PERSON**
+Class Activity
-We meet in V103B.
+- We meet in V103B.
 We continue brainstorming.
 We also continue to develop our skills in GitHub project management.
-Today we also look at milestones and set these dates into the project calendar.
+- Today we also look at milestones and set these dates into the project calendar.

 **Assignment Week 2 (Feb 3 - Feb 9)**
 Continue to work through the document [Student Brainstorming Guide](https://github.com/entertainmenttechnology/Smith-MTEC3501-HD13-2025S/blob/main/documents-Class/02_Brainstorming/02_Student_Brainstorming_Guide.md)